 Your choice to home educate

 You do not need to get permission to home educate your child, it is your parental choice.
 If your child is registered at a school you must inform the headteacher of your child's school in writing, before you start home educating.
 If we become aware that your child is being home educated, we will make informal enquiries to check that you are fulfilling your legal responsibilities.
 Planning how you will fulfil your responsibilities and requirements for your child will make the process easier.
-We provide an elective home education initial parent plan to help you do this.
 Part-time or flexi-schooling is a legal option that is at the discretion of the headteacher and governors.
 The school bears responsibility for the coverage and assessment of the National Curriculum.
-They may expect that some of the schoolwork is done at home so that your child is not disadvantaged if or when he/she returns to school.
+They may expect that some of the schoolwork is done at home so that your child is not disadvantaged if or when he or she returns to school.
 You can find out more about home education in our parents and carers guide.

 Home educating children with special educational needs